BIO

 SELECT CLIENTS

-Wall Street Journal, NPR, Newsweek, ESPN Magazine, HuffPost, New York Times, CNN.com, Los Angeles Magazine, Photoshelter, ProPublica, Sunday Mirror, International Herald Tribune, Creative Loafing, GA Tech Magazine, USC Magazine, Scholastic, Wells Fargo, US Bank, Nike, Cushman & Wakefield, MilkLife, Scoutmob, Foot Locker, Bloomsbury Publishing
+Wall Street Journal, NPR, New York Times, Newsweek, ESPN, Northface, HuffPost, CNN.com, Men's Health, Allure, Los Angeles Magazine, Photoshelter, ProPublica, Atlantic Magazine, Sierra Magazine, Earthjustice, International Herald Tribune, Scholastic, Wells Fargo, US Bank, Nike, Cushman & Wakefield, MilkLife, Foot Locker, Bloomsbury

 SELECT WRITINGS